OweysMomenzada/Graph-Neural-Networks-for-effecient-Recommender-Systems/README.md

 - Python version: 3.8

 #### How to install DGL 0.5.3
 You need the 0.5.X version of DGL.
-Otherwisen it can cause an memory error.
+Otherwise it can cause an memory error.
 Simply do:

 <code>$ conda install -c dglteam "dgl<0.5.3" </code>